mdsol/fake_sqs/README.md

 Within SQS, after receiving, messages will be available again automatically after a certain time.
-While this is not implemented (for now at least), you can trigger this behavior at at will, with a PUT request.
+While this is not implemented (for now at least), you can trigger this behavior at will with a PUT request:

 ```
 $ curl -X PUT http://localhost:4568/